devtox/blog-pygame/_posts/2021-04-20-python-display-images-with-pygame.md

 size=width,height=640,480
 screen=pygame.display.set_mode(size)
 ```
 Now we will put a picture fill in this window.
+You can load an image with *pygame.image.load* with the parameter containing the filename or the path+filename.
+Then get the rect and draw it on the screen with *screen.blit*.

 ```python
 import sys